-Code Switching

-- · Typical of dual language development - · Use of multiple languages in one conversation - Uses grammatical rules of each language (at the 3 and 4-year-old level of course!) - · Influenced by context and purpose

-State of California Department of Social Services Convright © 200
+trators Code Switching 63 ults New Administrators Typical of dual language development Use of multiple languages in one conversation Uses grammatical rules of each language (at the 3- and 4-year-old level of course!)
+Influenced by context and purpose Desired Results State of California Department of Social Services, Copyright 2024 A

-What we observed the children doing is code switching.
-What is code switching?
+What we observed the children doing is code-switching.
+What is code-switching?

-- Typical of dual language development - Use of multiple languages in one conversation - Uses grammatical rules of each language-of course at the three and four-year-old level! - Influenced by context and purpose
+- Typical of dual language development - Use of multiple languages in one conversation - Uses grammatical rules of each language (at the three- and four-year-old level of course!) - Influenced by context and purpose